fernandocastrovilar/openvpn_connection_notifier/README.md

 # OpeVPN Notifier
-Script that notify when an user connect to openvpn server in last 5 min
+Script that notify when an user connect to openvpn server in last 1 min.

+ADDED: Before notify, checks in a sqlite if the IP of user has changed.
+If not, it won't notify.
+If the IP is new, its will send the email.

 Edit config.json to setup your smtp account.

+Launch the script with "-t initdb" option to initialize the DB.

-Create a crontab to execute script every 5 min.
+Create a crontab to execute script every 1 min with "-t run" option.